 A 1995 graduate of Bethany, he returned to his alma mater in 2005 to lead the external affairs functions of the College.
 A native of Maryland, he earned a B.A. in International Economics and German and a minor in International Relations.
 While at Bethany he was recognized with The Francis O. Carfer Prize as the Outstanding Senior.
 He earned his M.S. in Non-profit Management from Eastern University.

 Prior to working at Bethany, Sven spent more than eight years in corporate financial services and served as Director of Major and Planned Gifts for West Liberty State College.
 For seven years he served as the Mayor of the Town of Bethany and was a member of the Bethany Volunteer Fire Department for fifteen years.
 In 2012 Sven was named “40 under 40 - Generation Next in West Virginia” by the State Journal.
 He serves on the Board of Directors and Chair of the Development Committee of the Neighborhood Academy, a college-preparatory academy located in Pittsburgh, Pennsylvania, which focuses on breaking generational poverty by preparing youth for higher education.

-Mort Gamble was named Assistant to the President at Bethany College shortly after the appointment of President Miller in 2007.
+Mort Gamble came to Bethany in 2007 as Assistant to the President.
+He was named Associate Vice President for Advancement in the spring of 2015.
 In addition to serving a variety of support roles to the President, Mort is a major gifts officer of the College.